Life in Canberra

 Once you Get Here

-If you're not driving, Canberra has a comprehensive public transport service.
-Action Buses run regularly to and from all areas in the Capital.
+If you're not driving, Action Buses are the primary provider of public transport in the Capital.
 Deane's Transit Group operates in the areas surrounding Canberra.

 Joining a sports club